ERNI-Academy/starterkit-mobile-application-flutter/README.md

 ERNI Academy mobile boilerplate to start a cross-platform Flutter mobile application.

->Please note that documentation update of this project is still ongoing

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 <!-- ALL-CONTRIBUTORS-BADGE:END -->